 - No or slight disability.
 These people experience only minimal lingering symptoms.

 - Moderate disability.
 These people are mobile, but may have difficulty walking, numbness or tingling, and bladder and bowel problems.

 - Severe disability.
 Some people may permanently need a wheelchair and require ongoing assistance with daily care and activities.

 It's difficult to predict the course of transverse myelitis.
 The prognosis and responsiveness to treatment is strongly determined by the cause of the syndrome and to some extent by how early treatment is administered.
-Generally, people who experience a rapid onset of signs and symptoms and those who have a positive test for a particular antibody have a worse prognosis than do those with a relatively slower onset, milder symptoms and negative antibody test.
+Generally, people who experience a rapid onset of severe signs and symptoms and those who have a positive test for a particular antibody have a worse prognosis than do those with a relatively slower onset, milder symptoms and negative antibody test.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.

 Preparing for your appointment

 Signs and symptoms that might indicate transverse myelitis are usually severe and sudden.
 You'll likely need emergency or urgent care.

 Questions that the attending doctor is likely to ask include the following: